DesmondNzubechi/ATTENDIFY-FRONTEND/README.md

 # ATTENDIFY - FRONTEND

-**Attendify** is a web-based attendance management system designed to modernize how attendance is tracked and recorded in academic environments.
-This frontend application is built using **React with Vite**, along with supporting libraries and tools such as **Zustand**, **Tailwind CSS**, and the native **Fetch API**, to deliver a responsive, fast, and user-friendly experience for administrators, lecturers, and students.
+**Attendify** is a web-based attendance management system designed to modernize how students' attendance is tracked and recorded in academic environments.
+I developed this project to solve the challenges we face with paper attendance in my school.
+The idea is to manage attendance digitally, where students' attendance for each class is recorded online, stored safely, and can be downloaded anytime.
+With this system, the school management can also easily monitor students' attendance performance without dealing with lost papers.
+This is the frontend application built using **React/Typescript with Vite**, along with supporting libraries and tools such as **Zustand**, **Tailwind CSS**, and the native **Fetch API**, to deliver a responsive, fast, and user-friendly experience for administrators, lecturers, and students.

 ---